About venturarocks

 Pam@VenturaRocks.com

-Do you have any music-related news or upcoming shows you want help publicizing?
-Please send all information short or long to Pam@VenturaRocks.com, and for updated music listings daily, go to www.VenturaRocks.com.
+Do you have any music-related news or upcoming shows that you would like help publicizing?
+Please send all information, short or long, to Pam@VenturaRocks.com.
+For updated music listings daily, visit www.VenturaRocks.com.